 The most important function of the guitar top (and back!) is to translate the string vibrations through an efficient bridge into musical sound.
 Traditional guitar construction uses a closed guitar box as a structure opposing the constant ~75kg (or~165 lb) string tension.
-The top is then in constant compression and back tension, which prohibits free vibrations.
-This shouldn’t be so.
-I have designed a super light, very strong carbon fiber beam that goes into the box length.
-Its only function is to oppose 100% of the string tension.
-Similar to wooden block 335 has inside the box, but the CF beam in my guitars weights slightly over 100 g (3,7 oz) and does not touch the top or back leaving them free to vibrate.
-I was thinking about this solution for years but was hesitating as I haven’t seen any examples of this.
-Then I saw the Solo Novo archtop by Kim Walker, which uses a similar concept, but the beam is made of balsa, spruce and, a little CF. Kim Walker went on this path in a guitar, where a customer told him “build the best archtop you can”, I was hooked.
-If Kim Walker decided to do that, there is something in the concept.
+The top is then in constant compression, and the back is under tension, which prohibits free vibrations.
+It is not optimal.
+I have designed a super light, very strong carbon fiber beam that goes throughout the length of the box.
+Its only function is to counteract 100% of the string tension.
+The carbon fiber beam in my guitars works similarly to the wooden central block in Gibson ES-335.
+However, it weighs only slightly over 100 g (3,7 oz) and does not touch the top or back plates, leaving them free to vibrate.
+I thought about this solution for years but hesitated as I have not seen any examples of this.
+I finally came across Kim Walker's Solo Novo archtop.
+Kim used a similar concept, but the beam in Solo Novo is of balsa, spruce, and a little graphite.
+Kim Walker developed this solution when the customer told him: “Build the best archtop you can”.
+I was hooked.

-There is no resonance hole in the top of my guitars.
-The resonance hole emits low frequencies only up to maybe 200 Hz.
+There is no sound hole in the top of my guitars.
+The sound hole acts similarly to the resonance hole in bass-reflex speakers and emits low frequencies only up to maybe 200 Hz.
 The low frequencies are emitted omnidirectionally.
 Middle and especially high frequencies are emitted directionally – in front of the guitar.
-There is no good reason, except for tradition (OK, there is a reason for f-holes, but this we will discuss further on) to put it in front of the guitar using the most precious area of the guitar: the vibrating top.
-The resonance hole can be safely placed on the side of the guitar making a vibrating top bigger and thus more efficient.
+There is no good reason, except for tradition (OK, there is a reason for f-holes, but this we will discuss further on), to put it in front of the guitar using the most precious area of the guitar: the vibrating top.
+The sound hole can be safely placed on the side of the guitar, making a vibrating top bigger and thus more efficient.

-Imagine a small swimming pool with vinyl inflatable sides.
-The kind we place in garden for children to play during hot summers.
-When one drops something heavy in the middle of the pool, the waves on the water goes outside from the center and are hitting the pool sides.
-As the sides are elastic they start to “swallow” the waves’ energy being compliant to waves.
+Imagine a small swimming pool with vinyl inflatable sides - the kind we place in the garden for children to play during hot summers.
+When one drops something heavy in the middle of the pool, the waves on the water go outside from the center and are hitting the pool sides.
+As the sides are elastic they start to “swallow” the waves’ energy.
+They are compliant to waves.
 Soon the wave is cancelled.
 It is quite easy to move the vinyl pool sides by water.
-We say that the impedance of water and vinyl sides are similar.
+We say that the impedance of the water and vinyl sides are similar.
 The effect is fast wave cancellation.

-Now imagine a proper, concrete walls, swimming pool.
-When you toss a stone on a calm water you can see the waves travelling from the place the sone hit the water outside in circles towards pool walls.
+Now imagine a proper concrete-walled, swimming pool.
+When you toss a stone on calm water you can see the waves traveling from the place the sone hit the water outside in the concentric circles toward pool walls.
 Then they are almost perfectly reflected from the walls.
-The concrete is not compliant.
-We say, the impedance difference between water as a wave transferring medium and concrete is very big.
+The concrete is not compliant to waves.
+We say the impedance difference between water, as a wave-transferring medium, and concrete is large.
 The waves can be reflected many times from the pool walls until they disappear.

-When a string starts to vibrate after guitar player hit it with a plectrum or finger, the string vibrations are transferred to the bridge and then, from the bridge to the top.
-The wave, similar to that on the water in a pool, is travelling from the bridge towards the sides of the guitar.
-When the wave is hitting the guitar side, its behavior depends on the impedance mismatch between the spruce top, as a wave transferring medium, and sides.
+When a string starts to vibrate after the guitar player hits it with a plectrum or finger, the string vibrations are transferred to the bridge and then from the bridge to the top.
+The wave, similar to that on the water in a pool, travels from the bridge toward the sides of the guitar.
+When the wave hits the guitar side, its behavior depends on the impedance mismatch between the spruce top, as a wave transferring medium, and the sides.

-When impedances of top and sides are not very different, a lot of energy is compliantly drawed from the top by sides.
+When the impedances of the top and sides are not very different, a lot of energy is compliantly drawn from the top by the sides.
 Many argue that this transfers energy to the back, but in reality this is not very efficient energy transfer.
-Especially in the low/medium frequencies, where the back can support the overall guitar tone.
-Vast majority of top and back coupling is made through the air pressure changes in the box.
+The vast majority of top and back coupling is through the air pressure changes in the box.

-When impedance mismatch between top and sides is big, the sound wave in the top is reflected back to the top and propagates from the side, reflects back on the other side of the guitar and so on.
+When the impedance mismatch between the top and sides is large, the sound wave in the top is reflected and propagates from the side, then reflects on the other side of the guitar and so on.
 On some frequencies, standing waves have maxima.
 They are described by their peak frequency, loudness and width of the peak.
 At low frequencies we call them signature modes.
-At higher frequencies, formants.
+At higher frequencies - formants.
 Every instrument has a characteristic set of signature modes and formants making its timbre unique.

 In the same way, the voice of every person, due to the differences in the structure of the larynx, is characteristic through its signature modes and formants.

-Big impedance mismatch between very light spruce top and guitar sides can be achieved in two ways - by making sides heavy (see Trevor Gore’s book on guitar design: https://goreguitars.com.au/the-book/), or stiffer.
-I do want my guitar to be light, so I make the sides from a complex laminate of wood veneer, many layers of carbon fiber fabric with fibers laid in the strategic direction, nomex as a spacer; a lot of manual work over many days.
-The sides are rigid like concrete, especially in the direction opposite to sound waves hitting the sides’ walls.
-I designed them to have minimal compliance in that direction, so the standing waves can be supported, not cancelled.
+Desirable large impedance mismatch between the very light spruce top and guitar sides can be achieved by enlarging sides mass (see Trevor Gore’s book on guitar design: https://goreguitars.com.au/the-book/), stiffness, or both.
+I do want my guitar to be light, so I chose to increase stiffness.
+I make the sides from a complex laminate of wood veneer, many layers of carbon fiber fabric with fibers laid in the strategic direction, and Nomex as a spacer.
+This is manual work that requires many days.
+As a result, the sides are rigid like concrete, particularly in the direction opposite to sound waves hitting the sides’ walls.
+I designed them to have minimal compliance in that direction, so the standing waves can be supported, not canceled.

-Designing a neck that would not vibrate drawing energy from strings is a challenge.
-I am a glider pilot and I have used the brilliant design of Diana 2 glider wings.
-Bogumił Bereś, Diana 2 structure designer, didn’t use the heavy spar, a traditional design in glider construction.
-He has designed a multi web-box design, we can see something similar in corrugated cardboard.
+Designing a neck that does not vibrate and absorbs energy from strings is a challenge.
+I am a glider pilot, and I have borrowed upon the brilliant design of Diana 2 glider wings in my neck design.
+Bogumił Bereś, the Diana 2 structural designer, didn’t use the heavy spar traditionally used in glider construction.
+Instead, he came up with a multi-web-box design similar to corrugated cardboard.
 The effect is the lightest glider in the 15m class (182 kg compared to an average of 240 kg).
-It has wings of the same rigidity as its competitors, but they are 50% lighter.
-Look at the picture - I have just landed from a high-altitude flight and you can see (besides my dear friend, Sebastian Kawa, sixteen-time World Champion in Gliding) the water condensation in places where the internal structure still keeps a low temperature.
+While the wings have the same rigidity and toughness as competitors, they are 50% lighter.
+Look at the picture - I have just landed from a high-altitude flight, and you can see (besides my dear friend, Sebastian Kawa, sixteen-time World Champion in Gliding) the water condensation in places where the internal structure still keeps a low temperature.